rrDumpTruck/Obsidian.Vault/Working Title, a Personal Journal.md

 Trying Harder
 2/22/24

 Usually when I try to accomplish tasks I follow a thought process of: Knowing the task, asking why the task needs to be done, what is the most efficient way to complete the task.
 If I fail at completing the task, for a long time I thought it was my fault or a shortcoming of my knowledge as a problem solver.
-I have realized recently that when I am hard on myself for re
+I have realized recently that when I am hard on myself for reasons that are beyond my control it takes the motivation from me, like oil from a well.
+The longer and harder I dwell on my mistakes, shortcomings or failures... the longer it will take to be comfortable with the person that I am, and the world that I occupy.
+From now on I will redirect negative emotion relating to this feeling, to a more constructive outlet and not take it out on myself, my outlook on life or those around me.
+I have a hunch that all this underlying anger is just anxiety directed inward in the form of self flagellation.

-I completed the detox and am taking a new approach when it comes to THC.
+I completed the four week detox and am taking a new approach when it comes to THC.
+I have smoked the past weekend fairly heavily and the past two days as well

 The Fear of new things